t4web/Navigation/README.md

 # Navigation
-ZF2 Module which simplifies creationiewing menus
+ZF2 Module which simplifies creating and viewing menus